nskatti1/Fast-Robots/docs/lab3.rst

 Lab
 --------------------------------------------------------------------------

-1. Power up your Artemis with a battery
+Task 1: Power up your Artemis with a battery
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To allow the robot to move freely, the Artemis should powered independently; if not, the wire will limit its movement.